Recent State Court proceedings

 The following were recently sentenced in State Court proceedings in Jackson County:

-•Christian Seidel Gentry, simple battery, $500 fine, 12 months probation, 12 anger management classes and no contact with victim.
+•Dakota Geraldlee Flannery, battery – Family Violence Act (FVA) and giving false information to a law enforcement officer, $300 fine, 12 months probation, credit for time served,12 anger management classes and no violent contact with victim.

-•Brian Michael Halkes, criminal trespass – FVA, $500 fine, 12 months probation, mental health evaluation and receive treatment and no violent contact anyone that resides at 290 Grandivew Dr., Jefferson.
+•John Brian Gower, simple battery – FVA and probation violation, 12 months probation, continue and comply with terms and conditions of drug court program and no violence contact with victim.

-•Austin Noah Locke, theft by taking, $500 fine, 12 months probation, 40 hours of community service, MRT course and $220 restitution to Hollister Company.
+•Willie Thomas Page, forgery, 12 months probation, credit for time served, do not return to Tabo’s and $845 in restitution to Tabo’s.

 (0) comments